pyk/ml-jeju-camp-proposal/README.md

 # Improve Sequence-to-Sequence model using Adversarial Learning in TensorFlow

-In this proposal I will explain the reason why I want to be part of Machine Learning Jeju Camp 2017, what is the idea that I propose, why I'm so excited about it and the general overview of step-by-step to implement my idea.
+In this proposal I will explain the reason why I want to be part of Machine Learning Jeju Camp 2017, what is the idea that I propose and the general overview of step-by-step to implement my idea.

 This proposal is based on these papers: